-Sano wasn’t really worried that Hajime had been intentionally prying into his head at that moment; his astonishment and skepticism had undoubtedly been plain on his face.
-He did, however, try his best to suppress the mental image of a sleek rattlesnake with hypnotic yellow eyes that sprang up in response to Hajime’s question.
-It didn’t do much good, though, if Hajime’s faint snort was any indication.
+Sano didn’t worry much that Hajime had been intentionally prying into his head at that moment; his astonishment and skepticism had undoubtedly been plain on his face.
+He did, however, try his best to suppress the mental image of a sleek rattlesnake with hypnotic yellow eyes that sprang up in response to Hajime’s question — to no avail, if Hajime’s faint snort was any indication.

 Just then, the little cat launched itself unexpectedly from Hajime’s shoulder across four feet of empty space onto Sano.
 It didn’t fly quite far enough, and scrabbling claws dug into Sano’s shoulder as the animal tried to get onto it.
 With a noise of surprise and pain, he raised his hands to help the cat up and try to keep it from ruining his t-shirt.
 Once it had its balance, it bumped its little head into his ear and meowed at him.

 “He’s bringing a shade here,” Hajime answered the cat’s question.
 “I think it may be a ghost, and I want you two to take a look at it.”

 The little cat’s whiskers tickled Sano’s ear, and he couldn’t tilt his head far enough away to make it stop.
 He noticed out of the corner of his eye that the other cat had come into the room and now sat at his feet, looking up at him.
 “Hey, stop!”
 Laughter colored his tone despite his best efforts as the little one continued pushing at him.